arvados/rnaseq-cwl-training/index.md

 ---

-This training will walk you through the development of a best-practices CWL workflow.
+This training will walk you through the development of a best-practices Common Workflow Language (CWL) workflow.
 At the conclusion of this training, you should have a grasp of the essential components of a workflow, and have a basis for learning more.